-Yorkshire Building Society announced as Official Supporter of the Tour de France 2014 Grand Départ
+YBS announced as official supporter of the Tour de France 2014 Grand Depart04 March 2014

 Yorkshire Building Society is gearing up for the world's most famous cycling race by becoming an Official Supporter of the Tour de France 2014 Grand Départ which is coming to Yorkshire on July 5 and 6, before the race heads to Cambridge and London on July 7.

 Yorkshire's chief executive, Chris Pilling, has described their involvement as a "proud moment" in what is a special anniversary year for the UKs second largest building society.